 At A Glance

-REAL-WORLD EXPERIENCE & EARNINGS: Students earn a collective $65 million annually by alternating semesters spent in school with paid professional work experiences related directly to their majors (cooperative education).
+Real-world experience and earnings (cooperative education): Last year, UC students earned a collective $65 million by alternating semesters spent in school with paid, professional work experiences related directly to their majors.

-annually to undergraduates in merit-, talent-, and need-based aid and scholarships.
-All told, the University administers close to $500 million in aid to all students in the form of federal, state, institutional, and private support.
+Financial aid: Multiple scholarships and other forms of support; the University provides close to $60 million annually to undergraduates in merit-, talent- and need-based aid and scholarships.
+Altogether, the University administers close to $500 million in aid to all students in the form of federal, state, institutional, and private support.

 • Tuition, Ohio resident, graduate: $14,468